 - Develop strategies to adapt to climate change that can be used to initiate changes in policy that will benefit industry operators.

-- Managing climate change and climate change events requires coordinated adaptive responses from government, fisheries management and industry.
+- Managing climate change and climate change events require coordinated adaptive responses from government, fisheries management and industry.

 - Government recognise that the ability of the seafood industry to adapt to climate change is severely hampered by uncontrolled market forces.